MoneySavingExpert.com homepage

 To help, our dedicated Multicar insurance guide explains when to get a multicar policy, how they work and how to get one – even if you have different start dates for each car.

-• It's worth thinking about going for a policy with a higher excess – the amount of any claim you need to pay yourself.
-A higher excess will result in lower premiums but make sure you can afford the premium in the event you need to claim.
+It's worth thinking about going for a policy with a higher excess – the amount of any claim you need to pay yourself.
+A higher excess will result in lower premiums, but make sure you can afford it in the event you need to claim.

-Many people find that claiming for less than £500 of damage both increases the future cost of insurance and can invalidate no-claims bonuses, meaning it's not always worth making a claim.
+Many people find that claiming for less than £500 of damage both increases the future cost of insurance and invalidates no-claims bonuses, meaning it's not always worth making a claim.

 So why pay extra for a lower excess?
 A few insurers will reduce premiums for a £500 excess, so try this when getting quotes.
 The downside of this is if you have a bigger claim you'll have to shell out more, so take this into account – as policies do usually come with a compulsory excess (which will be in addition to your voluntary excess).